 After I became a complete shut-in, quit attending classes (jeopardizing a full scholarship), and was diagnosed with severe depression and agoraphobia, I disclosed the abuse to my parents.
 They issued an ultimatum.
 I had to either confront my abuser or they would.

 Even now, years later, so-called “friends” protect my abuser.
 Enable him.
 A good friend, former colleague, and fellow sexual assault survivor (not a club anyone wants to join) shares a mutual “friend” from my church through social media.
-One day, she saw her friend “liked” a picture of some guy from my church holding his child–a child who shared MY first name.
+One day, she saw her friend “liked” a picture of some guy from my church holding his child–a child who shared my first name.
 She asked me about the picture–was this the guy who’d assaulted me?
-It was.

 “90-something ‘likes’,” she said.
 “Wow.
 They all know, and they just don’t care.
 They act like this is normal or something.
 That’s disturbing.”
 She saw it was a complete community devaluation of me as a human, “I would question whether any of these people were ever your friends.”